-Root Canal Therapy in Dallas/Fort Worth, TX
+Root Canal Therapy in Burleson, Keller, & Dallas, TX

 A root canal is a surgical procedure in which a small hole is created in the top of a tooth so the tissue and blood vessels inside can be accessed.
 Once the infected dental pulp is cleared out, the tooth is cleaned and sealed before a dental crown is placed.
 Our team at DFW Family Dentistry provides gentle and effective root canal treatments that will have you smiling big again in no time.
 Call our office or send us a message to schedule your appointment today!Schedule Visit